A True Story

 "Why do you admire him?"
 Ruth asked.

-I swiftly replied, "Because he was a wise, young and charismatic president."
+I swiftly replied, "Because he was a handsome, young, wise, and charismatic president."

 Well, I can't recall when I first heard of President Kennedy.
 All I remember is that I quoted him in an argument I was having with my volleyball team-mates at Starehe some time in 2003 as we debated on who would travel to Kisumu for the national championships which we had just qualified to attend.
-Using President Kennedy's words, I challenged the team-mates by saying, "Ask not what the team can do for you but what you can do for the team."
+Using President Kennedy's words, I challenged the team-mates by saying, "Ask not what the team can do for you; ask what you can do for the team."

 Later on in 2007 when I became interested in public-speaking, I came to love President Kennedy's 1961 inaugural address which was voted as the second best speech of the 20th Century.
 I would listen to it again and again whenever I was alone and in high spirits.

 So often did I listen to that famous inaugural address that I can still spout some lines from it, such as President Kennedy asking Americans to join him in fighting "the four common enemies of man: poverty, disease, tyranny and war itself."

 When I matriculated at JKUAT that same year in 2007, I came across Theodore White's The Making of the President in the university library.
 The book had a cover-page photo of President Kennedy looking calm and composed.
 I came to like that photo so much that I would view it most times I visited the library.

 So much did President Kennedy admire courage that he wrote a book about it titled Profiles in Courage which became a best-seller and won him a Pulitzer Prize.
 He narrated in the book about the experiences of men who demonstrated great courage in times of national crisis.
 I read that book when I was at the University of Nairobi in 2011, so I know what I am talking about.